At Waldorf College, we have an open admissions policy. Applications and enrollment are accepted throughout the calendar year.

-Students must have access to the Internet and an e-mail account in order to complete a program of study at Waldorf.
+Students must have access to the Internet and a non shared e-mail account in order to complete a program of study at Waldorf.
 If personal Internet service is unavailable, you are encouraged to contact local libraries, schools, or a public business to locate access to the Internet.
 Microsoft Word and Adobe Reader are also required.
 Other Microsoft Office products may be required for select courses.

 International Students who are citizens of a country where English is not the primary language are required to submit one of the following prior to admission: